maciejbdybala/grand-repo/README.md

 * Linked Git with GitHub now and writing this bullet point in nano from within git bash.
 I am going to save this now, add and commit and then push back onto GitHub.
   * and succeded! 🎉
+* [GitHub and Git guidance](https://docs.github.com/en/get-started) continues to be a great read, I am now reading on Git and further will read on exlopring integrations.
+* However, I just got a student account on education.github.com due to the fact that I am the Open University student - so will play around with copilot for the rest of the evening.

 **2024-03-06**